 There’s No Right or Wrong Way

 Don’t be afraid to make mistakes.
 Everyone was a beginner at one time and even long-time Bible journalers make mistakes.
-If you find you’re unhappy with some of your initial designs, you can cleverly cover them with blank paper or scrapbook paper or even gesso! cute paper or other drawings.
+If you find you’re unhappy with some of your initial designs, you can cleverly cover them with blank paper, scrapbook paper, or even gesso! cute paper or other drawings.

 Try using alphabet stickers instead of hand lettering, or surround verses with washi tape to highlight them.
 You can also print words and images to add to your Bible journaling instead of hand drawing them or even use die cuts and stickers.